vAudience/aigency2/README.md

 # aigency2

-vaudience internal repo that manages key models and services for our ai-agent services
+repo that manages key models and services for our ai-agent services